 Students who have not completed a baccalaureate degree but have received undergraduate credits may apply as transfer students using the undergraduate application.
 Transfer students may enter in September or January of the pre-professional phase into year one or two depending on the number of credits being transferred.

-Transfer students may seek admission to the BS in Kinesiology/DPT degree program by completing the following:
+Transfer students may seek admission to the BS in Exercise Science/DPT degree program by completing the following:

 - Have earned at least a 3.3 cumulative GPA.